KristianLyng/varnishfoo/chapter-3.rst

 ------------------------------------------

 If you need or want traditional access logs, ``varnishncsa`` is the tool for you.
-Most distribution provide startup scripts that will run ``varnishncsa`` in the background, in which case all you have to do is enable them.
+Most distributions provide startup scripts that will run ``varnishncsa`` in the background, in which case all you have to do is enable them.
 With systemd, that would be ``systemctl enable varnishncsa.service``.